kurokida/jsQUEST/docs/index.md

 Using adaptive psychometric procedures, the experimenter can determine the stimulus intensity based on the outcome of the preceding trials.
 Watson and Pelli (1983) reported QUEST which uses a Bayesian method to estimate the position of the psychometric function. jsQUEST is a translation of the MATLAB-based QUEST into JavaScript for online experiments.
 The source code is available on [GitHub](https://github.com/kurokida/jsQUEST).

+If you are more interested in [QUEST+ (Watson, 2017)](https://jov.arvojournals.org/article.aspx?articleid=2611972) than QUEST, then you can use jsQuestPlus instead.
+Please refer to [the quest_plus branch](https://github.com/kurokida/jsQUEST/tree/quest_plus).

 # A psychometric function assuming the Weibull distribution.

 Figure 1 shows a psychophysical function which assumes the Weibull distribution.
 You can also see this graph in [the demo](https://www.hes.kyushu-u.ac.jp/~kurokid/QUEST/jsPsychDemo/jsQUEST_jsPsychDemo.html).